I'm a member

 Imatinib mesylate (Gleevec®), a selective inhibitor of the abnormal BCR-ABL TK protein, is considered the treatment of choice for newly diagnosed CML.
-While imatinib can be highly effective in suppressing CML, it is not curative and is ineffective in 20% to 30% of patients, initially or due to development of BCR-ABL mutations that cause resistance to the drug.
+While imatinib can be highly effective in suppressing CML, it is not curative and is ineffective in 20% to 30% of patients, initially or due to development of BCR-ABL variants that cause resistance to the drug.
 Even so, the overall survival (OS) of patients who present in chronic phase is greater than 95% at 2 years and 80% to 90% at 5 years.

-Two other tyrosine kinase inhibitors (TKIs, dasatinib, nilotinib) have received marketing approval from the U.S. Food and Drug Administration (FDA) to treat CML as front-line therapy or following failure or patient intolerance of imatinib.
-Two additional TKIs, bosutinib and ponatinib, have been approved for use in patients resistant or intolerant to prior therapy.
+Two other tyrosine kinase inhibitors (TKIs; dasatinib, nilotinib) have received marketing approval from the U.S. Food and Drug Administration (FDA) as front-line therapies or following failure or patient intolerance of imatinib.
+Two additional TKIs (bosutinib, ponatinib) have been approved for use in patients resistant or intolerant to prior therapy.

-For patients on imatinib who have disease progression, the therapeutic options include increasing the imatinib dose, changing to another TKI, or allo-HSCT.
-Detection of BCR-ABL mutations may be important in determining an alternative TKI; the presence of T315I mutation is associated with resistance to all TKIs and should indicate the need for allo-HSCT or an experimental therapy.
-TKIs have been associated with long-term remissions; however, if progression occurs on TKI therapy, allo-HSCT is generally indicated and offers the potential for cure.
+For patients on imatinib who have disease progression, the therapeutic options include increasing the imatinib dose, changing to another TKI, or allo-HCT.
+Detection of BCR-ABL variants may be important in determining an alternative TKI; the presence of T315I variant is associated with resistance to all TKIs and should indicate the need for allo-HCT or an experimental therapy.
+TKIs have been associated with long-term remissions; however, if progression occurs on TKI therapy, allo-HCT is generally indicated and offers the potential for cure.